joseph0x45/express-app-skeleton/README.md

 ```
 or create a Heroku app on their [website](https://heroku.com)

-Follow my [github account](https://github.com/TheWisePigeon) for more starter packages and updates
+Follow me for more starter packages and updates